MuskanGoyal17/ML-Safety/Exercise-3/report.md

 - *No claim* can be made about generalization to a town not in the training set. `test-town-01` will provide the first evidence for this.

-**Gaps to revisit in Sheets 4 and 5.** I will carry forward these uncovered dimensions as explicit gaps:

-- **G1** — rain / wet conditions
-- **G2** — fog / low visibility
-- **G3** — night / low light
-- **G4** — sudden lighting transitions (operational ODD only)
-- **G5** — alternate towns / unseen road layouts
-- **G6** — dusk / dawn

-In Sheet 4 these become test design targets (the held-out `test-fog`, `test-night`, `test-town-01` splits give direct measurements for G1, G2, G3, G5).
-In Sheet 5 the k-projection ODD coverage analysis will quantify which joint combinations of weather × lighting × town are unseen, and the ODD will be **refined**: either by restricting the deployable ODD to match what we have evidence for (a "sunny-only" deployment), or by expanding the training data to cover the gaps.